 Another way to send or receive money is by contacting your Navy Federal account source and ask for which bank they are connected.
 Specify your purpose, and they will give you all the details you need to know.
 Then they will forward you to an affiliate or connected bank to process the fund’s transfer.
 The bank will then send the funds to your Navy Federal Credit Union account.
 That’s it.
 It has some work, but it is doable, and it is possible.

 Well, here is a trick when you next want to provide your NFCU routing number.
 In case you are a forgetful fellow, we have a simple trick for you.
 Did you know that you can find the Navy Federal routing number just by looking at your checking account?
 To be specific, your routing number is printed on all of your checks.

 So if you have your checkbook right now, all you have to do is look at the bottom left corner of the check.
 It should be the first nine-digit set.
-It is also called ABA routing number or the Transit routing number.
+It is also called the ABA routing number or the Transit routing number.
 It is just next to your account number.
 There you have it.
-When you next need your routing number, and you are offline, get your checkbook.
-It is there and will always be.
+Next time, when you need your routing number, and you are offline, go get your checkbook and you will find it there.

 We hope that this has given you some clarification on the NFCU routing number and why you need to provide it on some of your financial transactions.
 So next time, write it down or perhaps use your checkbook to see and remember it.

 If you have any burning questions or even some suggestions, the comment section is yours to utilize.
 We will try to answer all of it as soon as we can.